Manage Global Artifacts

 To create your global artifact, configure the schema for the type of data you will be adding to the global artifact, and provide an easily identifiable name and description.
 All global artifacts are types of arrays.

-- From the left hand side menu, select Workflows, and select the Global Artifacts tab.
+- From the left hand side menu, select Settings, and select the Global Artifacts tab.

-- Click Add New Global Artifact.
+- Click Add Global Artifact.
 You will see the Create Global Artifact wizard appear.

 - On the “Configure Schema” page, configure the schema to structure the type of data you are adding to the global artifact.